nachocaru/xaprb.com/content/blog/2010-11-10-screenshots-of-innotops-new-u-mode.md

   - Innotop
   - SQL
 ---
-I&#8217;ve started [an HTML manual for innotop][1], a &#8220;top&#8221; clone for MySQL.
+I've started [an HTML manual for innotop][1], a "top" clone for MySQL.
 It includes [screenshots][2].
 Right now I only have screenshots for the new U mode, which demonstrates how the [User Statistics enhancements in Percona Server][3] can show you which tables and indexes are most used.

  [1]: http://innotop.googlecode.com/svn/html/index.html
  [2]: http://innotop.googlecode.com/svn/html/screenshots.html